Virginia health officials warn travelers out of Dulles and Reagan airports of potential measles exposure

 "Contact your healthcare provider right away," officials said."Call ahead before going to your healthcare provider's office or the emergency room to notify them that you may have been exposed to measles and ask them to call the health department.
 This will help protect other patients and staff."

-Measles is primarily spread through respiratory droplets from an infected person, CBS News Philadelphia reported.
+Measles is highly contagious and is primarily spread through respiratory droplets from an infected person, the Centers for Disease Control and Prevention explains.
 The virus can be airborne for up to two hours after someone with measles has been in the area.
-Anyone who has not already had measles or gotten the vaccine can become infected, CBS News Philadelphia reported.
+Anyone who has not already had measles or gotten the vaccine can become infected.

 The case in Virginia is the latest potential measles outbreak in the last month.